Ontario Auto & Car Insurance

 Do I need third-party liability coverage?

 Yes.
 In Ontario, you are required to have third-party liability coverage on your vehicle.
 This type of coverage protects you from the expenses associated with damage or bodily harm accidentally caused by you upon someone else (a third party).
-The minimum amount of third-party liability coverage that is required in Ontario is $200,000, but it is recommended that you have much more.
-Many car insurance policies offer $1,000,000 or even $2,000,000 in liability coverage.
-Legal fees and medical expenses are especially easy to rack up should you ever be involved in a complicated claim.
+It is recommended that you carry a minimum 1 million dollar liability limit.
+At Morison Insurance we always recommend a $2,000,000 liability limit.
+Legal fees are especially easy to rack up should you ever be involved in a complicated claim.
 This type of coverage protects you from such expenses.

 Will my premiums decrease considerably at the age of 25?

 Yes and no. This is a widely held belief that isn’t entirely true.
 No letter comes in the mail on your 25th birthday awarding you with lower premiums.
 However, because of the tendency of drivers to become lower risk as they enter their mid to late twenties, you should witness a steady decline in your premiums over the years.

 What if I let my friend drive my car?